stolostron/rhacm-docs/security/scc_policy.md

 # Security Context Constraints policy

 Kubernetes configuration policy controller monitors the status of your Security Context Constraints (SCC) policy.
-Apply a Security Context Constraints (SCC) policy to control permissions for pods by defining conditions in the policy.
+Apply an Security Context Constraints (SCC) policy to control permissions for pods by defining conditions in the policy.
 Learn more details about SCC policies in the following sections.

 ## SCC policy YAML structure